4.2.4.2 Laying out a Compound Curve

 Laying out a Compound Curve.

-The technique for laying out a compound curve is similar to the technique for laying out straight track.
-The differences are I use a curved radius template instead of a straight edge to keep the tie line straight (pun intended).
+The technique for laying out a compound curve is similar to the technique for laying out a simple curve.
+I use a curved radius template to keep the tie line straight (pun intended) and use the ribbon rail radius curve at the points of tangency.

 Assuming that you have satisfactorily laid down the layout lines for the track, here is the the track laying process I use.